-We currently have one for each of our children and have had ones for ‘holiday’, ‘school’ and ‘other’ goals.
+We currently have one for each of our children and have had folders for ‘vacation’, ‘education’, and ‘other’ goals.
 These folders are savings accounts we have set up with the bank that earn interest.
 We divert a certain amount of our income towards these savings accounts on a weekly basis.
 It’s amazing how quickly the weekly contributions add up.

-- It is important to know what your goals are and how much you need to set aside per week/month to achieve them.
+- It’s important to know what your goals are and how much you need to set aside per week/month to achieve them.

-- Spending is about opportunity costs, so make sure you are making the most from your spending decisions.
+- Spending is about opportunity costs, so make sure you’re making the most of your spending decisions.